Writing for the web courses

 - create clear and compelling online content

-- apply usability (UX) principles to make your writing more effective and increase conversions
+- apply usability (UX) principles

 - write for both mobile and desktop screens